pingcap/docs-cn/op-guide/tune-tikv.md

 # and level0. `target-file-size-base` is used to control the size of a single sst file of level1-level6.
 target-file-size-base = "32MB"

-# When the parameter is not configured, TiKV sets the value to 40% of the system memory size.
-To deploy multiple
-# TiKV nodes on one physical machine, configure this parameter explicitly.
-Otherwise, the OOM problem might occur
-# in TiKV.
-# block-cache-size = "1GB"

 [rocksdb.writecf]
 # Set it the same as `rocksdb.defaultcf.compression-per-level`.
 compression-per-level = ["no", "no", "lz4", "lz4", "lz4", "zstd", "zstd"]